Skip to main content

 CLINICAL PEARLS

-LARC methods provide high efficacy and convenience for patients.
+LARC methods provide very high efficacy and convenience for patients.

 Subscribe to Access Full Content